Anastasiya1982/BirdGame-server-nestJs/README.md

-## Running the app
+## Getting started

+### Installing dependencies

+First, you need to install all the needed dependencies.

+$ npm install

+###  Add your own  credentials
+ There are a special  configurations for the database in the  .env file.

+ You need to add your own:

+ #### MongoDB
-Before running the app  you need to create a new cluster to save data to MongoDB <a href="https://www.mongodb.com" target="_blank"> https://www.mongodb.com
+Ensure that you have mongoDB installed on your machine or  that you have mongoDB cluster or create a new cluster to save data to MongoDB <a href="https://www.mongodb.com" target="_blank"> https://www.mongodb.com</a>.
-</a>.

-Then to fill  the .env file:

- pass MONGOOSE with a link to your claster;

- fill in the EMAIL USER with your email data (gmail is used in the application)

-  also insert the email password in the parameters

-# watch mode
+ Add your connection IP address to your IP Access List  in file.env to MONGOOSE=

+#### Mail
+The Gmail service is used to send an activation link.
+Ensure thet you have gmail account and pass in to .env file after  EMAIL_USER=

+Ensure thet you have  passed the password of your account  in to .env file after EMAIL_PASSWORD=

+## Run the application

 $ npm run start:dev